brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 The Qiskit implementation of the distributed quantum Fourier transformation is stored in the [`qiskit`](../qiskit/) subdirectory of this repository.

-There are Python modules that implement abstractions of a quantum computer on which to run the quantum Fourier transformation algorithm.
+There are Python modules that implement abstractions of quantum computers on which to run the quantum Fourier transformation algorithm.
 The class `MonolithicQuantumComputer` abstracts a monolithic (non-distributed) quantum computer.
 The class `ClusteredQuantumComputer` abstracts a clustered (distributed) quantum computer.